 Sports Hochi

-Kensuke Kondo (camera: Daisuke Iwata) is out on a fly ball to center field with one out in the third inning.
+In the third inning with one out, Kensuke Kondo is struck out on a fly ball to center field (Photo by Daisuke Iwata).

 WBC First Round Group C Japan vs. Australia (8th, Tokyo Dome)

-Samurai Japan's Softbank Hawks ・ Kensuke Kondo outfielder entered the game starting line-up at "No. 3, right wing," but struggled with no hits until the second batter.
+Samurai Japan's Softbank Hawks ・ Kensuke Kondo outfielder entered the game starting line-up at "No. 3, right wing," but struggled with no hits until their second at-bat.

 In the 2011 tournament, he played in all seven games as "No. 2, right wing" and contributed to the world championship with a .340 batting average and .500 on-base percentage.
 He was also assigned to bat second behind Otani in this year's tournament, but he was unable to show his true potential, batting 9 times in 2 games, 8 At Bat none hit.
 On this day, he was batting order changed, but after striking out struck out with one out in the first inning, he fell to a fly out to center field in the third inning as well.